IsmaelDembele/iDCom-server/README.md

 npm start

 # Missing variables

     CORS_ORIGIN: which is https://idcom.netlify.app/ in my case and localhost:3000 in development mode
     SESSION_SECRET: create your random string
     MONGO_URI: you can get on MongoDB atlas
     MONGO_DB_NAME: your database name
     GOOGLE_CLIENT_ID: that you can get from the Google cloud platform
     GOOGLE_CLIENT_SECRET: that you can get from the Google cloud platform
+    GOOGLE_REFRESH_TOKEN: from google cloud plateform
+    GOOGLE_EMAIL: The email that you have gave access to in your google cloud plateform

-Once you create your database, you can use the data.js file to populate your data database.
+Once you create your database, you can use the src/model/data.js file to populate your data database.

 # implemented functions